 The Bigger Picture

 Ocean acidification is considered one of the greatest threats to the health of our ocean.
 Previous mass extinctions are correlated in the geologic record with increased ocean acidification.
-There is serious concern among the scientific community that ocean acidification could disrupt fisheries that support livelihoods and food security, and that biodiversity will likely decline significantly in the ocean.
+There is serious concern among the scientific community that OA could disrupt fisheries that support livelihoods and food security, and that biodiversity will likely decline significantly in the ocean.

 The approach we take through the IOAI is to support and strengthen actors all over the world in their individual fights to understand and address ocean acidification.
 Scientists and policymakers worldwide look to us for advice and support.
 This is an embodiment of our mission as the only community foundation for the ocean.
 Everything we do has strengthened the ability of scientists, policymakers, and ultimately communities to monitor, understand, and respond to OA.